LOCAL CONTROL & ACCOUNTABILITY PLAN (LCAP)

 As part of the new funding formula, districts must set annual goals in eight specific areas.
 These eight (8) areas of specified state priorities are intended to encompass the key ingredients of high quality educational programs.
 The plan, known as the Local Control and Accountability Plan (LCAP), must include both district–wide goals and goals for each numerically significant student subgroup in the district.
 To be numerically significant, a district must have at least 30 students in a subgroup, with the exception of foster youth, for which districts must have at least 15 students.
 In addition to specified state priorities, districts’ LCAPs can include annual goals in self–selected areas of local priority.

-Fowler Unified School District has engaged stakeholders in all aspects of planning and development of the LCAP.
+Fowler Unified School District has engaged educational partners in all aspects of planning and development of the LCAP.
 On-line LCAP surveys were also made available to elicit broad-based feedback from students, parents, staff and the community.
-Stakeholder groups have contributed to the plan.
+Educational partners have contributed to the plan.